mvestola/helsinki-testbed2-android/DEVELOPMENT.md

 1. Checkout the source of your Android library project.
 Do not compile the project (or make sure that there are no compiled classes by running `ant clean`).
 2. Make a zip file from the project sources.
+In addition to the src directory, also include the res, gen and other source folders to the zip file.
+Do not include any compiled classes.
 3. Rename the zip file to `something.apklib`.
-4. Install the file something.apklib into the testbed2 maven repository like jar files described above.
+4. Install the file `something.apklib` into the testbed2 maven repository like jar files described above.
 Just change the packaging type to `apklib` (`-Dpackaging=apklib`).

 After that, you can use the apklib as a dependency in pom.xml: